EnScale: Temporally-consistent multivariate generative downscaling via proper scoring rules: Evaluating the performance of

 \subsection{Comparative overview of method performances}

-Fig.~\ref{fig:results:overview-summary} summarizes the performance of \ourmethod compared to the benchmarks for several important categories. ``Energy score'' refers to the spatially multivariate energy score, ``Spatial structure'' is calculated from the max-pooled CRPS and the radially-average log spectral density (RALSD and RALSD-avg), ``Temporal structure'' refers to the autocorrelation functions, and ``Extremes'' contains the marginal quantiles and quantile losses.
-To evaluate variable dependencies, we compute correlations for multiple variable pairs and assess calibration of their differences.
+Fig.~\ref{fig:results:overview-summary} provides an overview of the performance of \ourmethod compared to the benchmarks for several important categories.
+Scores are normalized such that \ourmethodtemp receives a 1 in each metric, and all other methods are expressed relative to it.
+The category ``Energy score'' refers to the energy score computed over the full spatial field (all grid cells jointly, separately for each variable, Tab.~\ref{tab:results:eval1-all}).
+The score for ``Spatial structure'' is calculated from the max-pooled CRPS (Tab.~\ref{tab:results:eval1-all}) and the radially-average log spectral density (RALSD and RALSD-avg, Tab.~\ref{tab:results:eval1-all} and Tab.~\ref{tab:appendix:lsd-avg}), ``Temporal structure'' refers to the error in autocorrelation (Tab.~\ref{tab:appendix:temporal-acf-both-errors}), and ``Extremes'' contains the errors in marginal quantiles and miscalibration metrics for quantiles (Tab.~\ref{tab:results:quantiles}).\footnote{We removed the error in the 1 \% quantile for precipitation, as small absolute errors were blown up to unrealistically large numbers with the relative scaling.} To evaluate variable dependencies, we compute correlations for multiple variable pairs and assess calibration of their differences (Tab.~\ref{tab:results:multivariable}).
 The results are then averaged and summarized as ``correlations'' and ``calibration''.
+These values are intended as a summary for comparison purposes and do not include formal uncertainty estimates.
+Standard errors are reported in the metric-specific tables below.
 All metrics are analyzed in more detail in the respective sections below.
-Unless otherwise stated, all metrics are shown on the interpolation test set (2030-2039) and averaged across all GCM-RCM pairs.
+Unless otherwise stated, all metrics in this and the following sections are shown on the interpolation test set (2030-2039) and averaged across all GCM-RCM pairs.

-We find that \ourmethodmarg and \ourmethodtemp reach very good scores for many categories and variables in comparison to the benchmarks.
-It particularly stands out with respect to calibration, extremes as well as the multivariate dependencies where it outperforms benchmarks by a large margin.
+We find that \ourmethodmarg and \ourmethodtemp achieve consistently competitive scores across all categories and variables.
+In the majority of cases, they rank among the top three methods and beat most benchmarks.
+They particularly stands out with respect to calibration, extremes, multivariate dependencies.
+For temporal structure, \ourmethodtemp outperforms all benchmarks by a large margin.